Also on the blog this week:

 Reactions and predictions from Cuozzo arguments at the Supreme Court

 Unitary Patent and UPC: A progress report (April 2016)

 Nvidia and Samsung settle

-Nvidia and Samsung have settled all pending IP litigation
+Nvidia and Samsung have settled all pending IP litigation between the two companies.

-the BBC, the settlement came hours before the ITC was due to announce whether Nvidia infringing three Samsung patents warranted an import ban.
+According to the BBC, the settlement came hours before the ITC was due to announce whether Nvidia infringing three Samsung patents warranted an import ban.

 Oracle and Google set to go again